rapid7/metasploit-framework/How-to-write-a-check()-method.md

 * Exploit::CheckCode::Unknown - Used if the module fails to retrieve enough information from the target machine, such as due to a timeout.
 * Exploit::CheckCode::Safe - Used if the check fails to trigger the vulnerability, or even detect the service.
 * Exploit::CheckCode::Detected - The target is running the service in question, but the check fails to determine whether the target is vulnerable or not.
-* Exploit::CheckCode::Appears - This is used if the vulnerability is determined based on non-explicit checking.
+* Exploit::CheckCode::Appears - This is used if the vulnerability is determined based on passive reconnaissance.
 For example: version, banner grabbing, or simply having the resource that's known to be vulnearble.
 * Exploit::CheckCode::Vulnerable - Only used if the check is able to actually take advantage of the bug, and obtain some sort of hard evidence.
 For example: for a command execution type bug, get a command output from the target system.
 For a directory traversal, read a file from the target, etc. Since this level of check is pretty aggressive in nature, you should not try to DoS the host as a way to prove the vulnerability.
 * Exploit::CheckCode::Unsupported - The exploit does not support the check method.
 If this is the case, then you don't really have to add the check method.